Smart School Councils privacy notice

 People who become members

-For individuals who become members of Smart School Councils, we provide email support using Agile CRM.
+For individuals who become members of Smart School Councils, we provide email support using Mailchimp.

 People who make a complaint to us